-The Third International Conference on Legislative Drafting and Law Reform will bring together legislative and legal professionals from around the world for a two day conference featuring leading authorities on legislative drafting and law reform.
+The Fourth International Conference on Legislation and Legislative Reform will bring together legislative and legal professionals from around the world for a two day conference featuring leading authorities on Legislation and Legislative Reform.
 Attendees will have the opportunity to share ideas with a diverse array of legislative drafting and legal professionals.
 The World Bank's Washington DC conference facilities provide a perfect setting for the conference's lectures and social events.
 Don't miss this one of a kind event!

 11 to 14 hours of CLE credit are expected to be approved from multiple jurisdictions.
 Previous conferences were approved for CLE credit in CA, AK, AZ, IN, MS, MT, ND, NM, NJ, NV, NY, OK, PA, SC, VA and VT.
-Other states may be approved for 2015, and other jurisdictions may accept recipricol credit.
+Other states may be approved for 2016, and other jurisdictions may accept reciprocal credit.

 Sean J. Kealy, Boston University

 Professor Sean J. Kealy teaches legislation and how the political system addresses various policy issues, federal and state constitutional law, and criminal law and procedure.
 He is is also the director of the Boston University School of Law Government Lawyering program in Washington D.C.